 Marine Debris Removal: Jamaica Bay is the most intact remnant of what was once a thriving estuarine ecosystem throughout New York City.
 To protect valuable wildlife habitat in this highly urbanized estuary, we lead efforts to remove marine debris that threatens the Bay’s dune and intertidal habitats, which includes beaches, mudflats, and marshes that are disappearing at a rate of 44 acres per year.
 This work engages a complexity of partners including multiple city, state, and federal agencies, grass roots groups, and thousands of volunteers.
 Together, we remove derelict boats, timbers, tires, and all manner of litter.
 Afterward, we plant cleaned areas as needed and monitor the results.

 Accomplishments through Partnerships

 With the help of Restore America’s Estuaries, the NOAA Restoration Center, our members, thousands of volunteers, and numerous other project and funding partners, the Society has completed more than 26 habitat restoration projects since the late 90s.
-These projects have restored or enhanced 224 acres of important coastal and shoreline habitat, including 13 acres of oyster reefs and clam beds; 20 acres of beach-dune complex; 52 acres of freshwater wetland and pond habitat; 133 acres of intertidal habitats including flats, salt marshes, and mangroves.
+These projects have restored or enhanced more than 224 acres of important coastal and shoreline habitat, including over 13 acres of oyster reefs and clam beds; 20 acres of beach-dune complex; 52 acres of freshwater wetland and pond habitat; and 133 acres of intertidal habitats including flats, salt marshes, and mangroves.
 We have also removed marine debris from hundreds of miles of shoreline and wetland edges.

 Looking to the future

-We will continue to restore important coastal habitat in New Jersey and New York City and engage more volunteers from all walks of life in this work.
+We will continue to restore important coastal habitat in New Jersey and New York City and to engage more volunteers from all walks of life in this work.